-- (4) This Directive is applicable to all licensed insurers and branches of foreign insurers under the supervision of Insurance Board in accordance with the Insurance Act of Nepal.
+- (4) This Directive is applicable to all licensed insurers and branches of foreign insurers under the supervision of the Authority in accordance with the Insurance Act of Nepal.
 Unless otherwise stated, the term "insurer" includes reinsurers. - (5) The provisions of this Directive shall take absolute precedence over any other directives with regard to the supervision of the solvency condition of insurers and the industry. - (6) This Directive sets out detailed requirements for applying the solvency framework and covers: - 1.
-Assets and liabilities valuation - 2.
+Valuation of assets and liabilities - 2.
 Target capital level (Risk Based Capital) and how to set the level of capital for different risk categories - 3.
 Eligibility criteria to define the available capital resources to cover capital requirements - 4.
 Investment and risk management, asset liability management, admissible assets - 5.
 Solvency control levels